leyao-daily/istio-sdewan/README.md

 ### Pre-Installation

 Note: The `url` in the following configurations are recommended to be set as node port mode.
+For example, `<keycloak-url>` can be found from the command `kubectl get service -A`.

 #### Istio